IHE/ITI.Topologies/topologies.md

 A **Care Services Directory** is a common, authoritative registry of the healthcare organizations, locations, practitioners, etc. and their contact information (both electronic and otherwise).
 A document sharing network, at minimum, needs a directory that contains the set of organizations that are members of the network and the communication endpoints for document sharing.
 More advanced networks will also want to have information about the network topology in the directory, as well as information about the healthcare locations, practitioners, jurisdictions, services, and organizational business relationships.
+Such a directory is likely to serve as a central network directory for a network.

 IHE offers the [Mobile Care Services Directory (mCSD)](https://profiles.ihe.net/ITI/mCSD/index.html) Profile to specify how such a directory should operate, and the [mCSD White Paper](https://profiles.ihe.net/ITI/papers/mCSD/index.html) offers additional explanation on how the mCSD Profile can be implemented to solve the business needs of a healthcare information exchange.